louislva/skyline/README.md

   - [ ] Skyspaces.net (https://staging.bsky.app/profile/geeken.tv) integration
 - [ ] Project "DMs"
   - [ ] DB-based DM system
-  - [ ] User @skyline.gay account to notify users of new DMs
+  - [ ] Bot @skyline.gay account to notify users of new DMs
 - [ ] Project "Lists"
   - [ ] Ability to use custom list as the baseFeed for a timeline
   - [ ] Role Play: automatically create a new list from someone else's following